StevensND/switch-port-mods/The Legend of Zelda Echoes of Wisdom/[01008CF01BAAC000]/readme.md

 Rest of mods will be upload on [Fl4sh's GitHub](https://github.com/Fl4sh9174/Switch-Ultrawide-Mods) and his [GameBanana profile](https://gamebanana.com/members/3083977) as well as [GameBanana](https://gamebanana.com/games/20511)

+> [!NOTE]
+The 1440p mod has been removed due to Fl4sh shared me the wrong version.
+It will be uploaded again once he cleans the code.

 ## About FPS Drops

 The game runs natively at 60FPS on Switch.
 However the game is using double buffer.